Swift Backend with CouchDB: Kitura vs. Vapor vs. Node.js

 wrk -t4 -c20 -d5m https://my_url

-Results are very different from another benchmarks by Ryan Collins.
+Results are very different from other benchmarks by Ryan Collins.

 What did I try: